 - Trust matters.
 When I worked on projects with lots of trust in the team, or with those asking for support, we always found a way to do great work, whatever the obstacles.
 It just made everything easier.

 - There was one project in particular which has the potential to evolve into something more strategic but I need to reflect on what I would want to take from it and then follow up with people.
+I am usually more hesitant to reach out to people, but when it comes to working at this level, I need to be proactive and define what it is I do that could support them in their work.

 - Lots of work involved walking alongside people, not quite coaching but definitely nurturing and I really enjoyed it.
+Some of this was temporary management, some was supporting staff in public institutions to think through ideas.

-- Generally I have freedom and balance to travel, to rest when I need to, and enough connections to not search too hard for work.
+- Generally I have freedom and balance to travel, to rest when I need to, and enough connections to not search too hard for work (for now!)
 Things often arrive at the right time when work is starting to dry up.
 I work with a circle of excellent people.
 I have easy, trusting relationships to draw on.
 I can be honest with people when I am not in a good place.

 🧐 What did I learn?